top of page

 Hotel Felicidad

 We stayed in Hotel Felicidad, a converted colonial mansion.
 Excellent stay, but squeaky timber floorings due to the colonial architecture.
-During our stay, you can imagine the noise of extensive amount of strenuous love activities next door due to the motions of the bed on the wooden floors...
+During our stay, you can imagine the noise of extensive amount of strenuous romantic activities next door due to the motions of the bed on the wooden floors...

 Vigan is very tiny, and the city can be explored by foot within a day.
 Spend two or three days to enjoy the atmosphere.
 Vigan is around five hour drive from Manila.
 Although Vigan does have an airport, it is not well served.